 Stress, certain medications, amalgam fillings, alcohol, parasites and processed foods can negatively affect absorption.

 Drinking water helps to flush away food debris and bacteria from teeth and gums.
-As well, it helps to dilute harmful acid caused by bacteria in the mouth.
+It also helps dilute harmful acid caused by bacteria in the mouth.

 Fluoride is a harmful chemical that can cause fluorosis as well as several adverse side effects.
 You can learn more about the effects in our 7 toothpaste ingredients you should avoid article.